relaypro-open/formidable/README.md

 At this point, we can't generate the site yet, because we haven't created the `articles/views/index` module, so let's comment out the `url()` call in `articles/urls` that references the missing module.
 Then, we can run `formidable()` in __node__ and check out our new articles.
-They should look like (but with somewhat different indentation):
+They should look like (with somewhat different indentation):

 ```html
 <!-- build/articles/getting-started/index.html -->